How to Grow and Care for Philodendron elegans (Finger-leaf Philodendron) Indoors

 How to Water Philodendron elegans

-Water Philodendron elegans liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Water Philodendron elegans liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

 Light Requirements

-Philodendron elegans grows best in medium to bright indirect light away from direct sunlight to avoid scorching the leaves.
+Philodendron elegans grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunlight to avoid scorching the leaves.

 Temperature and Humidity